opensim/opensim/bin/assets/README.txt

 README

-OpenSim comes with a default asset set contained in the OpenSimAssetSet directory.
-You can also load up your own asset set to OpenSim on startup by making a file entry in AssetSets.xml.
-This file should point towards an XML file which details the assets in your asset set.
-The OpenSimAssetSet/OpenSimAssetSet.xml is a good template for the information required.

-If you want your assets to show up in the standard inventory library for an avatar, you will also need to add separate entries to the xml files in the bin/inventory configuration directory.
+This folder contains a collection of asset sets that should be loaded to assets server at startup Each set has own folder, that contains a xml file, that defines all its assets, and the data files needed.
+File AssetSets.xml lists all the sets to include

+You can add more assets or sets.
+Use the provided ones as example

+To add items with your assets to OpenSim Inventory library, you need to define them in folder bin/inventory.
+See that folder README file